DigitalKittenz/digitalAssistant-discord-bot/README.md

 - npm install dotenv
 - Create a .env file with your bot token
 - npm run register to register the slash commands with your application
+- fill out example.env and rename it to .env
 - npm run start